albertcroig/Stewart-SVG-Projection-js/README.md

 ## Mathematical Description
 Most of the mathematical calculations used to make this possible are well described in Robert Eisele's paper [Inverse Kinematics of a Stewart Platform](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/), so I highly recommend to check it before continuing.
 Using said equations, it's possible to determine the necessary angles to rotate for each servo, in order to obtain a desired **rotation** and **translation** of the platform.

+### The problem
-*My problem, then, narrowed down to finding how the platform needed to rotate and translate to make the projection onto the wall.*
+*The problem narrowed down to finding how the platform needed to rotate and translate to make the projection onto the wall.*

-My starting point with the SVG plotter was the following:
+The starting point with the SVG plotter was the following:

 <p align="center">
   <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/starting-point.png?raw=true" width="400">